ourcodingclub/ourcodingclub.github.io/_tutorials/model-design.md

 9. [Random slopes versus random intercepts `lme4`](#lme4b)
 10. [Hierarchical models using `MCMCglmm`](#MCMCglmm)

+{% capture callout %}
-__All the files you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-model-design).
-Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.__
+All the files you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-model-design).
+Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.
+{% endcapture %}
+{% include callout.html content=callout colour=alert %}

 # Introduction